-The Perimeter-Historic is characterized by historic homes and sites including the Sparta Cemetery listed in the National Register of Historic Places.
+General Description Land Uses and Zoning Categories The Perimeter-Historic is characterized by historic homes and sites including the Sparta Cemetery listed in the National Register of Historic Places.
 This area is a current tourist attraction and should be maintained and beautified to continue to attract visitors to the area.

-- Residential

-- Public/Institutional

-- Commercial (Bed & Breakfast Inns; commercial warehouse)

-- Parks/Recreation

-- Provide ordinance language to ensure the operation of Bed & Breakfast / Inns to ensure visitors have a place to stay on a visit to the city. - Improve pedestrian facilities. - Support the retention of historic residential properties. - Utilize design guidelines for residential and commercial property. - Increase the number of greenspaces and passive parks for visitors to enjoy. - Create and support publicly-accessible community gardens.
+Residential (Historic) Residential Public gardens / parks Bed and Breakfast Inns Public Institutional Depot Warehouse for commercial use Relationship to Prior Comprehensive Plan Implementation Measures This character are was part of the City of Sparta 2018 comprehensive plan update.
+Provide ordinance language to ensure the operation of Bed & Breakfast / Inns to ensure visitors have a place to stay on a visit to the city Improvements to pedestrian facilities Increase the number of greenspaces and passive parks for visitors to enjoy